atlanmod/emfviews/README.md

 What can you find in this repository?
 -------------------------------------

-So far, these are the projects:
+These are the core plugins:

-* org.atlanmod.emfviews.
-This is the main component of the tool.
+* `org.atlanmod.emfviews`: This is the main component of the tool.
 It includes the core logic behind viewpoints and views.
-* org.atlanmod.emfviews.virtuallinks.
-EMF project defining an Ecore model to represent links models.
+* `org.atlanmod.emfviews.virtuallinks`: An Ecore-based model of links used to construct viewpoints and views.
-* org.atlanmod.emfviews.virtuallinks.delegator.
-This package delegates the
+* `org.atlanmod.emfviews.virtuallinks.delegator`: This package delegates the
   creation of virtual links to concrete implementations.
-* org.atlanmod.emfviews.virtuallinksepsilondelegate.
-This project allows to
+* `org.atlanmod.emfviews.virtuallinksepsilondelegate`: This project generate
-  generate links from the Epsilon Comparison Language (ECL).
+  virtual links from the Epsilon Comparison Language (ECL).

 We have also defined two DSLs, VPDL and MEL, which have accompanying Eclipse plugins for edition:

-* org.atlanmod.emfviews.vpdl.
-ViewPoint Description Language; useful for creating a viewpoint by filtering multiple metamodels, with a syntax inspired by the `SELECT` query in SQL.
+* `org.atlanmod.emfviews.vpdl`: ViewPoint Description Language; useful for creating a viewpoint by filtering multiple metamodels, with a syntax inspired by the `SELECT` query in SQL.
-* org.atlanmod.emfviews.mel.
-Metamodel Extension Language; can extend metamodel with new classes, attributes, relations.
+* `org.atlanmod.emfviews.mel`: Metamodel Extension Language; can extend metamodel with new classes, attributes, relations.

-The `examples` folder can help give an idea of how to use EMF Views:
+The `examples` folder contains ideas of how to use EMF Views and the DSLs:

-* myFirstViewTutorial.
-Create your first Viewpoint and View.
+* `emfviews-tutorial`: Create your first Viewpoint and View.
-* myFirstViewTransformationTutorial.
-Create your first M2M transformation using a View as input
-* enterpriseEAtutorial.
-Create more complex views in an Enterprise Architecture context.
-* 1_EAdata: metamodels and models to be used in the viewpoint and view
-* 2_EAview: Example to create views from EA, BPMN, reqif
-* EMFViewsSQLTest: Example of view definiton with the DSL
+* `vpdl-tutorial`: Define a viewpoint with VPDL.

 Installation
 ------------